forestbiotech-lab/miRPursuit/docs/source/index.rst

 -----------------
 Brief description
 -----------------
-This is an open source project, developed by Forest biotech lab group `ITQB-NOVA<http://itqb.unl.pt>`_ .
-This is a workflow suited for running end-to-end analysis of sRNA data, from the raw data to produce annotated reads.
-You can execute this workflow parallely for all your libraries, ensuring that all libraries are treated in the same way.
+This is an open source project, developed by at the Forest Bbiotech lab group `ITQB-NOVA<http://itqb.unl.pt>`_ .
+This miRPursuit is a workflow suited for running end-to-end analysis of small RNA data, from the raw data to produce the annotated reads.
+You can execute this workflow parallely in parallel for all your libraries, ensuring that all libraries are treated in the same way, t.
 Thus providing a high degree of reproducibility in your analysis.
 The execution of this program produces a detailed documentation of all the parameters used, visible in the logging files.
-Another major feature is the high customizability of all the steps, which proves essential when working with non-model organisms.
+Another major feature is that the high customizability of all the steps can be customized, which proves essential making it particularly useful when working with non-model organisms.

 Guide
 ^^^^^